 - Make a Solution: Dilute a cup of white vinegar in a cup of water and pour the solution into the spray bottle.
 For tougher stains, you can use a 2:1 ratio (more vinegar).

 - Spray the Area: Pour a little of the solution over the urine stain.
-The major thing that should be prevented is to wet the carpet a lot.
+The main thing to prevent is oversaturating the carpet.

 - Let It Sit: Let the solution stand or rest for about 10-15 minutes.
 The vinegar helps dissolve the urine and eliminate the smell.